WebForFunThailand/noobtoberfest/README.md

 6. Done~ After we merge, your work will be displayed on our site.

-## Hacktoberfest Open Hack Day BKK 2019 - Information
+## 🎟 Community Ticket for Hacktoberfest Open Hack Day BKK 2019

 Do you want the early bird "Hacktoberfest Open Hack Day BKK 2019" ticket?